nothing

 NOTHING says to SOMETHING: "As my heartbeat, you have always belonged to me"

-Page 7 of 8
+Page 9 of 10

-The philosophy behind physics
+The Philosophy behind Physics

 .

-Without something, there wouldn't even be nothing!
+Without something, there would not even be nothing!

 Long story short: